Home

 Calcium (mg)~1.6<0.4

 The numbers aren’t massive, but they matter.
-These trace elements support hydration, nerve function, and energy regulation—especially when combined with cold water and intentional timing.
+These minerals support hydration, nerve signaling, and energy regulation.
+When combined with cold water and intentional timing, they offer more than a placebo.
+They create a real shift in how your body starts the day.

-• Mineral benefit: While small, minerals like magnesium and potassium support key functions like muscle recovery and blood pressure balance.
+• Mineral benefit: Small amounts of magnesium and potassium support muscle recovery and blood pressure balance.

 Is Pink Salt Good for Weight Loss?